tomgxz/Kraken/REPORT.md

 ### Stage 4 - Creating a New Site

   In this stage, I created the system for when a user creates a new site.
 This includes various subroutines outlined in the design section of the report, such as the website name formatting and storage of colour palettes.
-Some functionality has not yet been included yet, such as the ability to import a website.
-This is because there is not a way to export sites yet, and it would be quite time consuming to create a validation algorithm to make sure that the imported files are not malicious: I want to finish the essential success criteria before moving on to the desirable features.
+Some functionality still needs to be included, such as importing a website.
+This is because there is no way to export sites yet, and it would be quite time-consuming to create a validation algorithm that ensures that the imported files are not malicious: I want to finish the essential success criteria before moving on to the desirable features.

   Similar to the settings pages, I first created a base template to build the rest of the pages from.